 Based on the significant increase in transcript abundance and their known ability to oxidize a hydroxyl moiety to a ketone during GGE metabolism (11) we hypothesized a potential role of the Lig dehydrogenases (LigL, LigN, LigD, LigO), which are known to catalyze reversible reactions (15) in the reduction of G-diketone.
 We successfully purified three recombinant Lig dehydrogenases (LigL, LigN, and LigD) and tested their activity in vitro.
 We were not able to obtain a recombinant LigO protein, so no in vitro assays were performed with this enzyme.

 When testing recombinant LigL, LigN and LigD for activity with G-diketone in vitro, we found that this aromatic compound was transformed in a time-dependent manner (Figure 3).
 The time-dependent transformation of G-diketone required the presence of NADH (Figure 3), suggesting that NADH is a cofactor for this activity with all three dehydrogenases, and consequently, that the transformation of G-diketone was a reduction.
 To better understand the activity of these Lig dehydrogenases with G-diketone, we analyzed the aromatic products of the in vitro reactions by GC-MS (Figure 4).
 After 24 hr of incubation with G-diketone and NADH, GP-2 (Table S1) was identified as the product of reactions with all three Lig Dehydrogenases and G-diketone was completely transformed (Figure 4).
-When GP-1 was tested as the substrate of the enzymatic reactions, only LigL was able to transform GP-1, producing both threo- and erythro-GD (Figure 4).
-In contrast, neither accumulation of GD nor depletion of GP-2 was observed in assays performed with LigN or LigD (Figure 4).
+GP-1 was not stable in the 24-hr incubations with the Lig dehydrogenases in the presence or absence of NADH (Figure 3B), but when the products of GP-1 transformation were assayed with GC-MS, both threo- and erythro-GD were detected only in experimnts with LigL (Figure 4).
 These results demonstrated that LigL, LigN and LigD each have the ability to reduce the Cα ketone of G-diketone when NADH is provided as a source of reducing power, and that LigL is additionally capable of NADH-dependent reduction of the Cα ketone when the C ketone is already reduced, as is the case in GP-1.

-Since homologues of these enzymes have been studied for their NAD-dependent dehydrogenase activity on β-O-4 linked aromatic dimers (18), we measured the kinetic parameters of these recombinant Lig proteins in their oxidative and reductive directions by spectrophotometric measurement of NAD+ reduction when incubated with GGE, and of NADH oxidation when incubated with G-diketone, respectively (Figure 5).
+Since homologues of these enzymes have been studied for their NAD-dependent dehydrogenase activity on β-O-4 linked aromatic dimers (18), we measured the kinetic parameters of these recombinant Lig proteins in their oxidative and reductive directions by spectrophotometric measurement of NAD+ reduction when incubated with GGE, and of NADH oxidation when incubated with G-diketone, respectively (Figure 5, Figure S5).
 Recombinant LigL, LigN, and LigD showed relatively similar turnover frequencies (kcat) and Michaelis-Menten half-saturation constants (Km) when incubated with GGE and NAD+ (Figure 5), as expected given previous reports of the kinetics of their homologues from Sphingobium SYK-6 with this substrate (18).
 However, the kcat value for LigL with G-diketone (1.44 sec-1) was over 10-fold greater than the kcat value for the same enzyme with GGE (0.12 sec-1).
 We also found that LigN and LigD both had significantly lower kcat values for G-diketone than GGE (0.1 and 0.02 sec-1 for G-diketone reduction, 0.3 and 0.2 sec-1 for GGE oxidation, respectively) (Figure 5).
 This finding suggests that LigL has a faster turnover with G-diketone than with GGE compared to LigN and LigD.
 For LigD, we found that its kcat value with G-diketone was 10-fold lower (0.02 sec-1) than the kcat value with GGE (0.2 sec-1), suggesting that LigD acts more rapidly on GGE than on G-diketone.